kmcg3/Project-IV/README.md

 This version includes the following changes as part of a dissertation:

-- Created a `LENGTHS()` variable to model segment lengths dynamically
+- Changes to multiple files and function to model extensibility, including creating a `LENGTHS()` variable.
-- Added new gradient terms in `potential.f90` to support extended energy models
+- Added new energy gradient terms to `potential.f90`
-- Introduced a `test_gradient()` function to compare analytical and numerical gradients
 - Developed (in progress) a new curvature-based energy and gradient formulation

 ---